itej89/beginner_tutorials/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ---
 # Overview:
- * This repository consists of a basic ROS2 publisher subscriber.
+ * This repository demostrates ROS2 publisher-subscriber and service-client functionality.
  * Two seperate packages were created.
-    - "cpp_pubsub_msgs" package containts the custome message file.
+    - "cpp_pubsub_msgs" package containts the custome message file and the service file.
-    -  "cpp_pubsub" package contains the actual the publisher and subscriber nodes.
+    -  "cpp_pubsub" package contains the actual service, publisher, and subscriber nodes.

+ * __Service__  :The movie script service takes in a character name and a dialogue and returns a script line by appending the two strings
- * The publisher publishes a constant message periodically and prints to the console
+ * __Publisher__: The string publisher node publishes a constant message periodically and prints to the console
+    * The publisher node generates this constant message by requesting a movie script generator service with two strings (character and dialogiue) and storing the returned script line in a single string.
- * The subscriber node recieves the string and prints to the console
+ * __Subscriber__: The subscriber node recieves the string and prints to the console
  * Launch file is also created which launches all the nodes at once and modifies one parameter in the client node.
  * Google Style Guide was followed in all the cpp files.
  * CPPCHECK and CPPLINT was run to perform static code analysis.